The Sheffield Autism Partnership

 Following the council’s “autism summit” in May 2015, a number of individuals and groups with a direct interest in improving information, opportunities and services for the autistic community in Sheffield (including members of Sheffield Autistic Society) have been working in different ways with Sheffield City Council and Sheffield NHS Clinical Commissioning Group to try to make progress in line with the Autism Act (2009) and the National Strategy on Autism.

-We include people with autistic spectrum conditions, family members, carers and professionals who want to “do something” about what has long been a severely neglected issue in Sheffield.
+We include autistic people, family members, carers and professionals who want to “do something” about what has long been a severely neglected issue in Sheffield.

-There have been working groups on Employment, and on Autism Training, Awareness and Information.
-(See lower down on this page for minutes etc of the meetings of these groups.)
+Since 2015 there have been working groups on Employment, and on Autism Training, Awareness and Information.
+(See below.)

 A public consultation / survey about proposals for the formal establishment of an Autism Partnership and an Autism Partnership Board in Sheffield was held during the period December 2016 to February 2017.
 A summary of the public response to the survey is available here: Autism Partnership Survey report .